-(a) be cautioned and an indirect free-kick awarded to the opposing team;

-(b) in case of repetition of the offence, be sent off the field.
+- (a) be cautioned and an indirect free-kick awarded to the opposing team; - (b) in case of repetition of the offence, be sent off the field.

-Any player leaving the field during the progress of the game (except through accident) without the consent of the Referee, shall be deemed guilty of ungentlemanly conduct and shall be dealt with accordingly.
-The offence of spitting at opponents, officials or other persons, or similar unseemly behaviour shall be considered as violent conduct within the meaning of section (n) of Law XII.
+(12) The offence of spitting at opponents, officials or other persons, or similar unseemly behaviour shall be considered as violent conduct within the meaning of section (n) of Law XII.